 What is Mentor Match?

 Mentor Match is the latest addition to an expanding line-up of services to support members’ networking and professional development needs.
-It is user-driven, allowing registered users to search using specified criteria to find individuals whose experience and expertise match your needs.
+The program is designed to connect FEI members for a one-on-one mentor relationships.
+It is user-driven, allowing users to search using specified criteria to find individuals whose experience and expertise match your needs.

 How and when do I sign up?

 Enrollment is open year-round!
 It only takes 5 minutes to complete the online enrollment form.
 Once enrolled, you will have access to the mentor and mentee directory and can reach out via private message within the FEIconnect community system to find out if there is a mutual interest.

 Learning is a lifelong experience.
 Whether you are a Mentor or Mentee, the opportunity for personal growth will always be present.
 In doing so, your network will also expand which is essential to staying engaged in the profession.

 That is mostly up to you and your mentor/mentee!
 We recommend, at a minimum, you engage at least one hour a month for six months.

 No, you do not need to live near each other for a successful relationship.
 Just find a preferred communication method -- email, Zoom, phone, etc.

 Is there a fee associated with using Mentor Match?